veronicahodo/temporal-cryptophysics/temporal-cryptophysics.md

 ## 3. 📃 The Ledger as Time Crystal

-The HodeauxLedger is not just a data structure.
+The Trust Architecture is not just a data structure.
 It is a **time crystal**:

 -   **Immutable**: Records cannot be altered once signed